-For example, Bowser can hit very hard and has a decent combo game, but has an obvious weakness in his heavy weight and inability to get out of combos.
-Greninja is incredibly fast and can combo well, but doesn’t do it nearly as well as the characters above him like Fox, ROB, or Palutena.
+For example, Bowser can hit very hard and has a decent combo game, but has an obvious weakness in his inability to get out of combos.
+Meanwhile, Captain Falcon is incredibly fast and can combo well, but doesn’t do it nearly as well as the characters above him like Fox, R.O.B. or Palutena.

-The best characters in Super Smash Bros.
-Ultimate
+Super Smash Bros.
+Ultimate tier list S-tier